Border Terrier Insurance

 Border Terriers at home

 Despite their small size, Border Terriers are cheeky, independent, and extremely active little dogs and adults need at least one hour of exercise daily.
+It is important to provide enough exercise to keep them healthy and happy, as insufficient activity can lead to lethargy or depression.

 Border Terriers are considered one of the dog world’s most trainable breeds.
 Their eagerness to please, love of learning and high intelligence is the perfect combination for training.
 Border Terriers are known to excel in activities such as agility and obedience training and respond very well to positive reinforcement methods.